 Open This Route in a New Window

 From the car park, probably at or near the old mine, continue following the old roadbed as it heads north, then west to gain the broad south ridge of East Buffalo Peak.
 Once on the ridge, follow it to the east summit on mostly grassy tundra observing the enormous giant thistles that seem to prefer this area.
-Higher up the tundra will give way to steeper & looser rock, kind of a combination of larger boulders somewhat embedded in the grassy tundra.
+Higher up the tundra will give way to steeper & looser rock, kind of a combination of larger boulders somewhat embedded in the grassy tundra and then, even more loose rock on a steeper slope higher up.
 Both summits are volcanic in origin.
 You may want to identify volcanic features as you make this hike.
 There may be game/goat trails that will lead through the rock.
 As you near the summit ridge, the angle of ascent will become more tolerable and you can finish on tundra to the large, somewhat flat summit covered in tundra and embedded rocks.
 From this summit, most will want to continue northwest to West Buffalo Peak.